Watermelon stereotype

-The watermelon stereotype is an anti-black racist trope originating in the Southern United States.
-It first arose as a backlash against African-American emancipation and economic sufficiency in the late 1860s.

-After the American Civil War, in several areas of the south, former-slaves grew watermelon on their own land as a cash-crop to sell.
-Thus, for African-Americans, watermelons were a symbol of liberation and self-reliance, while for many in the majority white culture they embodied a loss, and threatened loss, of dominance.
-Southern-white resentment against African Americans led to a politically potent cultural caricature, using the watermelon to disparage African Americans as sloppy, childish, lazy, and publicly embarrassing.
+The watermelon stereotype is an anti-Black racist trope originating in the Southern United States.
+It first arose as a backlash against African American emancipation and economic self-sufficiency in the late 1860s.
+After the American Civil War, in several areas of the South, former slaves grew watermelon on their own land as a cash crop to sell.
+Thus, for African Americans, watermelons were a symbol of liberation and self-reliance.
+However, for many in the majority white culture, watermelons embodied and threatened a loss of dominance.
+Southern White resentment against African Americans led to a politically potent cultural caricature, using the watermelon to disparage African Americans as childish and unclean, among other negative attributes.

+For several decades in the late 19th century through to the mid 20th century, the stereotype was promoted through caricatures in print, film, sculpture and music, and was a common decorative theme on household goods.

 History

 The first published caricature of Black people reveling in watermelon is believed to have appeared in Frank Leslie's Illustrated Newspaper in 1869.
 The stereotype emerged shortly after enslaved people were emancipated after the Civil War.
 Defenders of slavery used it to portray African Americans as a simple-minded people who were happy when provided with watermelon and a little rest.
 The slaves' enjoyment of watermelon was also seen by the Southern people as a sign of their own supposed benevolence.
-The stereotype was perpetuated in minstrel shows often depicting African Americans as ignorant and lazy, given to song and dance and inordinately fond of watermelon.
+The stereotype was perpetuated in minstrel shows, often depicting African Americans as ignorant and lazy, given to song and dance and inordinately fond of watermelon.

-For several decades in the late nineteenth century through to the mid-twentieth century, the stereotype was promoted through caricatures in print, film, sculpture and music, and was a common decorative theme on household goods.
-During the 2008 Obama presidential campaign and the presidency of Barack Obama, watermelon imagery was used by his detractors.

-In popular culture

-The link between African-Americans and watermelons may have been promoted in part by African-American minstrels who sang popular songs such as "The Watermelon Song" and "Oh, Dat Watermelon" in their shows, and which were set down in print in the 1870s.
-The 1893 World's Columbian Exposition held in Chicago planned to include a "Colored People's Day" featuring African American entertainers and free watermelons for the African-American visitors whom the exposition's organizers hoped to attract.
-It was a flop, as the city's African-American community boycotted the exposition, along with many of the performers booked to attend on Colored People's Day.
+The link between African Americans and watermelons may have been promoted in part by African American minstrels who sang popular songs such as "The Watermelon Song" and "Oh, Dat Watermelon" in their shows, and which were set down in print in the 1870s.
+The 1893 World's Columbian Exposition held in Chicago planned to include a "Colored People's Day" featuring African American entertainers and free watermelons for the African American visitors whom the exposition's organizers hoped to attract.
+It was a flop, as the city's African American community boycotted the exposition, along with many of the performers booked to attend on Colored People's Day.

+During the early 1900s, postcards often depicted African Americans as animalistic creatures "happy to do nothing but eat watermelon", which has been seen as a bid to dehumanize them.
+Other such "Coon cards", as they were popularly known, depicted African Americans stealing, fighting over, and becoming watermelons.
+One poem from the early 1900s (pictured right) reads: